 These are all great ways to get your website seen by search engines and to let them know that your content is interesting and relevant to your web viewers.

-From day one, you will want to monitor and measure your traffic and Google Analytics gives you an opportunity to optimise your website and fix sticking points that are preventing visitors from converting so that you can improve as you go along.
-You can also add social media tracking pixel such as a Facebook Pixel so that you can track activity from those channels.
+From day one, you’re going to want to monitor and measure your website traffic.
+Google Analytics gives you the tools to optimise your website and identify any sticking points that are preventing visitors from converting.
+You’ll also be able to add social media tracking pixel such as a Facebook Pixel so that you can track activity from those channels.

 Page speed is extremely important when it comes to SEO.
 People want web pages that will load quickly and search engines now use this as one of their many ranking signals.
 Since it considers user experience, this is an important factor so make sure your website is responsive on all channels.